dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 ## Component certification process

 In order for a component to be certified, tests are run in an environment maintained by the Dapr project.
+Certification test should have a line coverage of 60% for increased test coverage of the compoent.

 ### New component certification: Alpha->Beta